Automate access, reduce risk, and stay audit-ready

 Non-human identities have quietly become the backbone of enterprise operations, runtime, automation, cloud workloads, machine-to-machine communication, etc. Though the hyper growth of non-human identities created an invisible attack surface that traditional identity programs were not built to support.

-What the far-seeing security teams are coming to realise is that managing non-human identities is not only about access, it is about preserving trust in the automation itself.
+What the far-seeing security teams are coming to realize is that managing non-human identities is not only about access, it is about preserving trust in the automation itself.
 This means the ability to discover, govern, and retire non-human identities is a function of how secure, compliant and agile your digital ecosystem can be.

 Identity Confluence is purpose-built for this new paradigm of managing machine identities in the world.